-Recommendation: English 111/112, Minimum of 80% or recommendation of Year 11 teacher.
+Recommendation: English Informational Texts and English Literary Texts 111/112, Minimum of 80% or recommendation from Grade 11 ELA Teacher.

 English 121 is a course designed for students whose aptitudes and interests in language and literature are above average.
 This course will provide an enriched variety of experiences with language and texts to challenge and refine students' competencies.
 Higher levels of thinking are stressed such as analysis, interpretation, evaluation and synthesis.
 Greater range and depth of the content in addition to more independent and interdependent experiences will accommodate students' interests and talents.
 Students will continue to develop and maintain skills in paragraphing, vocabulary building, sentence combining, reading and formal essay writing.
 The completion of numerous pieces of process writing based on Write Traits (pre-writing, rough copy, editing, good copy) and its marking rubric is mandatory.
 Three of these pieces must be formal essays written with proper use of MLA and APA format; one must be a research paper.
 There will be at least two oral presentations.
 These are minimum requirements and do not represent the total number of writing or speaking assignments expected of students at this grade level.